Merberg/CarND-Behavioral-Cloning-P3/writeup_report.md

 To efficiently use memory, the model.py file use a Python generator for processing and retrieving the training data.
 It also contains code for training and saving the convolution neural network.
 This file, along with BehavioralCloning.ipynb, shows the pipeline I used for training and validating the model.

-###Model Architecture
+### Model Architecture

-My model follows the design of the CNN architecture documented by NVIDIA in [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).![image1]
+My model follows the design of the CNN architecture documented by NVIDIA in [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+![image1]

 The NVIDIA engineers have empirically demonstrated, in simulation and in New Jersey driving conditions, that this design adequitly controls the stearing angle of the vehicle.
 Their goal of designing a network that uses a minimal amount of training data (72 hours of image capture) to learn road features using steering alone directly applies to this project.
 Therefore, I used this base architecture (three 5x5 filters, two 3x3 filters, and four fully connected layers) with some modifications:
 * a Keras lamdba layer normalizes the input data.
 ```